Ptijohn/nightclazzZenika/Windows/README.md

 ## Creating the MongoDB Database

+ * Here, the main difference (with the Linux version) is that we don't control where the data will be stored...
  * Go to 2-start-mongo and execute `docker-run.sh`
  * If need be, you can use `docker-clean.sh` to totally erase the MongoDB instances (beware, you'll lose Data if you do that)
  * Please note the setFeatureCompatibilityVersion fixed to 3.6, it allows us to test the retryable Writes.